Piracy off the coast of Somalia

-Piracy off the coast of Somalia occurs in the Gulf of Aden, Guardafui Channel, and Indian Ocean, in Somali territorial waters and other surrounding places and has a long troubled history with different perspectives from different communities.
+Piracy occurs in the Gulf of Aden, Guardafui Channel, and Indian Ocean, in Somali territorial waters and other surrounding places and has a long troubled history with different perspectives from different communities.
 It was initially a threat to international fishing vessels during the early 2000s, only to rapidly escalate and expand to international shipping during the War in Somalia (2006–2009).
 The escalation of conflict between local Somali fishermen and foreign vessels occurred in a context where Somalia is estimated to lose approximately $300 million annually since 1991 due to the unauthorized extraction of marine resources using harmful methods, such as dynamite fishing, which is prohibited in a number of other regions.

+Probable causes

-Coastal Somali communities report that the conflict originated from their need to defend themselves against foreign trawlers, which they allege steal fish and restrict access to traditional fishing grounds.
+Coastal Somali communities report that the conflict originated from their need to defend themselves against foreign trawlers that steal fish and restrict access to traditional fishing grounds.
 They also claim that the dumping of toxic and nuclear waste from Europe into their waters has resulted in severe environmental damage, including the death of children.
 Although several narratives exist surrounding this phenomenon, the coastal groups refer to themselves as the "people's coastguard", and this self-designation is widely recognized.

 Somali waters have high fisheries production potential, but the sustainability of those fisheries is compromised by the presence of foreign fishing vessels, a number of them fishing illegally.
 The Somali domestic fishing sector is small and poorly developed, whereas foreign vessels have fished in Somali waters for at least seven decades.
 Some foreign vessels and their crew have been viewed by Somali artisanal fishers as a threat to their traditional livelihoods.
 Multiple foreign vessels directly compete for fish, reducing fish populations and destroying marine habitat through bottom trawling.
 Foreign fishing has increased more than twenty-fold since 1981, and the most rapid increase occurred during the 1990s after the collapse of the Federal government under Siad Barre and the ensuing civil war.

-Somalia was designated as a failed state by many in 1992, with extensive internal conflicts and major instability continuing until 1994, when the Federal Government of Somalia was established, which despite the intervention and support of foreign forces, could not fully establish its authority with threats from jihadist group al-Shabaab, so Somalia remained characterised as a fragile state.
-This disorder meant there was no longer effective government policing of Somali waters by the Somali Navy, a weakness then exploited by often large foreign fishing boats, further threatening the livelihoods of local Somali fishing communities.
+The Somali Civil War has been ongoing, with periods of calm at certain times and places, since the late 1980s.
+The Somali Navy dissolved by ~1991.
+This vacuum has been exploited by often large foreign fishing boats, further threatening the livelihoods of local Somali fishing communities.

 The fishing community responded by forming armed groups to deter what they perceived as invaders.
-These groups, using small boats such as skiffs and motorised boats, would sometimes hold vessels and crew for ransom.
+These groups, using small boats such as skiffs and motorized boats, would sometimes hold vessels and crew for ransom.
 Some pirates have indicated that they would cease their activities if a national Somali coastguard were established that could effectively secure Somali waters.
 This practice grew into a lucrative trade, where large ransom payments were demanded and often paid.